ArisAmp/TicTacToe/README.md

-Simple Object Oriented TicTacToe terminal game
+Object Oriented TicTacToe terminal game

 The board is numbered like the keyboard’s number pad.